How to Feel Better When Someone Unsubscribes

 Eventually, they won’t phase you.

 One day you’ll probably start culling your list yourself; happily banishing people who don’t ever open your emails.

 But for now, it may feel terrible.

-So let’s look at four ways to feel better and even benefit from unsubscribes.
+So let’s look at four ways to feel better and even benefit when people unsubscribe from your blog.

 4 Ways To See Blog Unsubscribes That Will Make You Feel Better